Astro-rajesh/Astro-rajesh.github.io/README.md

 ---

 I work on helioseismology and magnetohydrodynamic simulations, focusing on the interaction between magnetic fields and surface gravity waves in the Sun.
+My research combines theory, high-resolution simulations, and helioseismic diagnostics.

 ---